-This 36-credit Master of Arts degree is composed of 5 Required Core Courses, 2 Customizable Core Courses, and 5 Elective Courses.
-Within the Required Core Courses is the culminating experience of a Research Study Seminar.
+This 36-credit Master of Arts degree is composed of 4 Required Core Courses, 4 Customizable Core Courses, and 4 Elective Courses.
 In addition, you can choose to pursue one of the three optional Areas of Concentration, including:

 Energy and Environmental Security

 • Schedule "Introduction to Global Security Studies" during your first semester.

 This course introduces students to the basic concepts of global security studies, including theories of international relations, perception and misperception, theories of foreign policy, the varying concepts of security, and the elements of national power.
 It also includes a brief introduction to social movement theory.
 It applies these conceptual tools to selected security issues.